daromaj/vac/design.md

   * No audio conflicts during the call handling process.
   * Services release resources after call ends.

+### Task 6.2: Caller Message Recording (via `MessageRecorderHandler`)

+* **Description:** Implement `MessageRecorderHandler` to record entire call from start to finish.
+Recording continues even if user takes over the call, until call ends.
+* **Acceptance Criteria:**

+  * Recording starts when call is answered.
+  * Recording stops when call ends.
+  * Audio is saved to a file in app-private storage.
+  * `MessageRecorderHandler.stopRecording()` is correctly called by `CallSessionManager.stopScreening()` when the call finally terminates.
+  * Run all unit tests to ensure no existing functionality is broken by the changes.
+  * If all tests pass, commit the changes with a descriptive message before proceeding to the next task.
+* **Test Scenarios (Unit Tests):**

+  * `test_mediaRecorderStarts()`: Verify `MediaRecorder.start()` is called.
+  * `test_audioFileIsSaved()`: Check if file path generation is correct (actual saving is integration).
+  * `test_recordingContinuesOnUserTakeOver()`.
+  * `test_recordingStopsWhenCallEndsPostTakeOver()`.

+### Task 6.3: Transcription Saving

+* **Description:** Implement functionality to save real-time transcriptions alongside audio recordings.
+This includes:

+  * Creating a data structure to store transcription snippets with timestamps
+  * Saving transcriptions to a JSON file in app-private storage
+  * Associating transcriptions with their corresponding audio recordings
+* **Acceptance Criteria:**

+  * Each transcription snippet is saved with its timestamp
+  * Transcriptions are saved in a structured format (JSON)
+  * Transcriptions are associated with the correct audio recording
+  * Transcriptions are saved even if the user takes over the call
+  * Run all unit tests to ensure no existing functionality is broken by the changes.
+  * If all tests pass, commit the changes with a descriptive message before proceeding to the next task.
+* **Test Scenarios (Unit Tests):**

+  * `test_transcriptionSnippetsAreSaved()`: Verify transcription data is saved correctly
+  * `test_transcriptionsHaveTimestamps()`: Verify timestamps are included
+  * `test_transcriptionsAreAssociatedWithAudio()`: Verify correct audio-transcription pairing
+  * `test_transcriptionsSavedDuringUserTakeOver()`: Verify transcriptions continue during user control

+### Task 6.4: Enhanced Message Playback UI

+* **Description:** Implement an enhanced UI for viewing and playing back recorded messages, including:

+  * Display of saved transcriptions alongside audio playback
+  * Timestamp markers in the transcription
+  * Basic search functionality for transcriptions
+  * Visual indication of current playback position in the transcription
+* **Acceptance Criteria:**

+  * Users can see transcriptions while playing back recordings
+  * Transcriptions are synchronized with audio playback
+  * Users can search through transcriptions
+  * UI clearly shows the relationship between audio and text
+  * Run all unit tests to ensure no existing functionality is broken by the changes.
+  * If all tests pass, commit the changes with a descriptive message before proceeding to the next task.
+* **Test Scenarios (Unit Tests):**

+  * `test_transcriptionDisplayedWithAudio()`: Verify transcription UI updates with playback
+  * `test_searchFunctionality()`: Verify search works on saved transcriptions
+  * `test_playbackPositionIndication()`: Verify UI shows current playback position

 ### Task 7: Legal and User Communication

 * **Description:** Ensure legal compliance through clear disclosure in greetings.